Your Privacy Rights as a COX Customer and Related Information

 Communicating with You

 We may communicate with you online, including in browser notifications, concerning maintenance, security, and fraud prevention issues, as well as information from Cox that you may be interested in.
-If you prefer, you may opt-out of marketing emails to a specific address by notifying us in response to the email you receive, through the "unsubscribe" link found at the bottom of the email.
-You may also manage the types of marketing communications we use by visiting the preferences page within your My Account.
+If you prefer, you may opt-out of marketing emails to a specific email address through the “unsubscribe” link found at the bottom of the email.
 We may send communications through text messages to the extent you have opted in or as permitted by law.

 Law Enforcement and Legal Requests